Delivery driver in van writing on a clipboard

 Inland marine insurance also has a coverage limit.
 If you have a covered claim, your insurer will only reimburse you up to the limit stated in your policy.

 Reimbursement for business property damaged in a covered claim may be paid on an actual cash value basis or on a replacement cost basis.
 With actual cash value coverage, you would be reimbursed for the damaged property's depreciated value.
 With replacement cost coverage, you would be reimbursed for the cost to replace the damaged property at today's prices.
-Read your policy or check with your agent to see how losses are reimbursed by your inland marine coverage.
+Read your policy or check with your insurance provider to see how losses are reimbursed by your inland marine coverage.

 Finally, it's important to choose coverage limits that accurately reflect the value of your portable business property.
 Some inland marine policies include a coinsurance clause that could penalize you for claiming a loss that exceeds your coverage limits by a certain percentage.